x30r/WebCrawler/README.md

 # WebCrawler
-It is a WebCrawler from the scratch which crawls a single page for all the url.
+It is a WebCrawler from the scratch which crawls a single page for all the links and images..